-Most importantly, Web3 overshadows the control that big tech companies and governments have over the regular folk over the years.
+Most importantly, Web3 overshadows big tech companies and governments' control over the regular folk over the years.

-Web3 can be really broad, with a lot of confusing words and crazy topics, so let's understand some fundamental Web3 concepts before we move along!
+Web3 can be really broad, with many confusing words and crazy topics, so let's understand some fundamental Web3 concepts before we move along!

 Yes, blockchain! some people love it, some people hate it, and yet a majority don't even know what a blockchain actually is, and yet blockchain is at the backbone of Web3

 Blockchain technology is a system for recording data that makes it difficult or impossible to change

 Cryptocurrencies like Bitcoin and Ethereum rely on blockchain technology to make their network transparent, reliable, and secure from fraud.

 So basically, blockchain is the reason why cryptocurrencies are fraud-free and this is because no single human being can alter any financial records in it and give himself/herself any free money.
 This is made possible because blockchains run on peer-to-peer networks called nodes which agree on what record is valid and what record is invalid by achieving something called a consensus.

 A cryptocurrency or a Crypto Coin is a digital currency that can be used for making payments but uses cryptography and a decentralized online ledger called a blockchain to secure its transactions.
 Bitcoin, Ethereum, Litecoin, and Dogecoin (the to-the-moon coin) are all perfect cryptocurrency examples.